zuozhenggh/learning-library/developer-library/cloud-native/oke-with-service-broker/provision-atp/provision-atp.md

-# Provision an Autonomous Transaction Processing database with Kubernetes
+# Provision an Oracle Autonomous Transaction Processing (ATP) Database with Kubernetes

 ## Introduction

-In this lab we will use the OCI Service Broker to manage the lifecyle of an Autonomous Transaction Processing (ATP) database, using kubernetes.
+In this lab we will use the OCI Service Broker to manage the lifecyle of an Oracle Autonomous Transaction Processing (ATP) database, using Kubernetes.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 10 minutes.

 ### Objectives

 In this lab you will:

-- Configure an ATP instance and binding to deploy on kubernetes
+- Configure an ATP instance and binding to deploy on kubernetes.
-- Use kubectl to deploy the instance and provision the DB
+- Use kubectl to deploy the instance and provision the database.
-- learn how to tear down the ATP database instance when you are done
+- Learn how to tear down the ATP database instance when you are done.

-Note: This provisions an ATP database with a public endpoint.
+Note: OCI Service Broker provisions an ATP database with a public endpoint.
 It is currently not possible to provision the database in a private subnet via OCI Service Broker.

-## **STEP 1:** Get the template manifests for ATP
+## **STEP 1:** Get the Template Manifests for ATP

-1. Download the example templates
+1. Download the example templates:

     ```bash
     <copy>